-The FOIA request sought “any and all” SIRS, as well as SIR addenda, including medical SIRs, both emergency and non-emergency, submitted to the ORR for UACs from May 1, 2014 to the present.
+The FOIA request sought “any and all” SIRS, and also SIR addenda, including medical SIRs, both emergency and nonemergency, submitted to the ORR for UACs from May 1, 2014 to the present.

 Judicial Watch ultimately found that the ORR received 24,680 SIRs in fiscal year 2014.

-Other SIRs included accounts of UACs being raped or assaulted on their journey to the U.S. border or by government contractors while in the U.S., as well as cases of self-harm.
+Other SIRs included accounts of UACs being raped or assaulted on their journey to the U.S. border or by government contractors while in the U.S., along with cases of self-harm.